 - One sure-fire way to make sure your photo doesn’t perform well is to have it feature children.
 Kids and Families made up the 3 worst performing categories ranging from 27% - 50% below average.

-This analysis proved immensely helpful to Visit Utah from a content strategy perspective.
+This analysis proved immensely helpful to Visit Utah and informed what content would be created for a large seasonal content marketing campaign.
 They now have a clear understanding of why their ski content does not perform as well due to its limited appeal, as well as what makes up the best content to reach a skiing audience during peak season.

 When creating their own content and reposting user generated content they know to look for: